scaleway/terraform-provider-scaleway/docs/resources/domain_record.md

     - `ip` - (Required) The weighted IP.
     - `weight` - (Required) The weight of the IP as an integer UInt32.

-## Attributes reference
+## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_domain_record` resource is created:
+In addition to all arguments above, the following attributes are exported:

 - `id` - The ID of the record.